Artist Residency Opportunity

 interior

-We have three etching presses, two very solid and excellent: a swedish Västerviktspress, printing bed size 50 x 100 cm, and a big german Krause, printing bed size 90 x 145 cm.
-We have also a Swedish etching press, size 70 x 130 cm, a so called Domeij Press.
+We have two etching presses, a big excelent Krause Press, printing bed size 90 x 145 cm, and a Swedish etching press, size 70 x 130 cm, a so called Domeij Press.
 On this you can easily lift the roller and print woodcut, linoleum, big collograph etc.

 interior2